States and developer sue the Trump administration for halting work on New England offshore wind farm

 PROVIDENCE, R.I.
-(AP) — Rhode Island, Connecticut and the developer of an offshore wind farm that would power 350,000 homes in Rhode Island and Connecticut said Thursday they're suing the Trump administration for stopping the nearly completed project.
+(AP) — Connecticut, Rhode Island and the developer of an offshore wind farm that would power 350,000 homes in the two states said Thursday that they're suing the Trump administration for stopping the nearly completed project.

-The two states will file a complaint in U.S. District Court in Rhode Island Thursday, Rhode Island Attorney General Peter Neronha said, accusing the president of waging an “all-out assault” on the wind energy industry.
+The states filed the lawsuit in U.S. District Court in Rhode Island Thursday, with the state's attorney general, Peter Neronha, accusing President Donald Trump of waging an “all-out assault” on the wind energy industry.
+The lawsuit describes the Revolution Wind project as a “cornerstone” of their clean energy future, abruptly halted by federal officials without “statutory authority, regulatory justification or factual basis.”

-Danish energy company Orsted filed a separate lawsuit in U.S. District Court in the District of Columbia arguing that the administration lacks the legal authority to block the Revolution Wind project.
+Danish energy company Orsted filed a separate suit in U.S. District Court in Washington, D.C., also arguing that the administration lacks the legal authority to block the Revolution Wind project.
 Orsted said it would seek a preliminary injunction that would allow it to move forward with the project, which is 80% complete, with all underwater foundations and 45 of 65 turbines installed.

 Interior Department spokesperson Elizabeth Peace said Thursday that the department doesn't comment on pending litigation.